 First, let’s be absolutely clear, neither the money received by insurer nor the money received by the insured is a loan.
 Because in both cases there is no obligation to pay back the money received.
 That’s the definition of a loan: An amount of money that you have to pay back.

-So no debt and no increase in debt with time means there is no interest and no riba al-nasee’a which is being implied in this objection.
-The other type of riba, riba al-fadl concerns barter transactions which don’t involve the use of money, clearly there is money being exchanged in insurance contracts so that type of riba is obviously not in play here either.
+So no debt and no increase in debt with time means there is no interest (in Arabic it’s often called riba al-nasee’a) which is being implied in this objection.
+The other type of riba, riba al-fadl, concerns barter transactions which don’t involve the use of money, clearly there is money being exchanged in insurance contracts so that type of riba is not in play here either.

 Objection # 4: